SpoonX/aurelia-form/doc/terminology.md

 ## Model

 The thing that contains the data is the model.
-The model is seperate from the form definition(schema).
-When rendering the form using the `<schema-form>` component, it is required to provide both the schema as the element.
+The model is separate from the form definition(schema).
+When rendering the form using the `<schema-form>` component, it is required to provide both the schema as the element definition.